ashubanjara/ProjectEuler/README.md

-# My Solutions for Project Euler
+# My Solutions for Project Euler Written in C